brentongunning/voodoo.js/README.md

 ## License

-This content is released under the (http://opensource.org/licenses/MIT) MIT License.
+This software is released under the MIT License. (http://opensource.org/licenses/MIT)